Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
+- change width and height back to before for page print
+- keep "print" button but add other changes from other branch to main
 - add exit button to remove popup text
 - shorten svg stop and start button bars
 - group pencil and eraser